MorrisMA/M65C02A/README.md

             handler, Kernel/User mode 4kB page MMU, 2 UARTs with 16 byte FIFOs,
             and 1 SPI Master I/F with 16 byte FIFOs.

-A description of the instruction set corrently implemented is provided in the header of the file: M65C02A_IPOM.v.
+A description of the instruction set currently implemented is provided in the header of the file: M65C02A_IPOM.v.

 ###Release 2.2.4